Fahadkamal2309/delta_demo/README.md

 # delta_demo
 This is a demo of Git and Github class..
+# Teacher
+sharadha
+# student
+fahad kamal